fel1x-developer/fel1x-developer.github.io-cayman/index.md

 - HTML/CSS
 - MySQL/MariaDB

-I learned C first and now I think it was a smart choice since most programming languages are based on C. I then learned C++ which I use in game programming.
-Currently, I stopped game programming and learning SwiftUI to make a vocacbulary notebook on iOS.

 ## My Plans (Completed Items Are Bolded)
 ### Learning New Programming Languages / APIs / Frameworks